Irasto Knights

-Irasto Knights (born September 17, 1978) is a former Trinidadian footballer who played for the national team and played the majority of his career in North America particularly in the USL A-League.
+Irasto Knights (born 17 September 1978) is a Trinidadian former professional footballer who played for the Trinidad and Tobago national team and played the majority of his career in North America, particularly in the USL A-League.

 Playing career

 Knights began his career in his native country with Caledonia AIA, where he had a tremendous rookie season scoring 13 goals.
 That same year due to his success with his domestic club he was called up to the national team to complete in the 1998 Caribbean Cup.
 The following year he went abroad to the United States and signed with the Raleigh Capital Express of the USL A-League where he continued his success by scoring six goals in 21 matches.
 In 2000, he signed with the Long Island Rough Riders where he managed to claim some silverware by clinching the Northeast Conference.
 In the postseason the club reached the conference quarterfinals, but lost to the Toronto Lynx.

 The next year he had a stint with the Connecticut Wolves, and in 2002 he went to Canada to play with the Toronto Lynx.
 His signing was announced in a press conference which announced the 2002 team roster.
-He made his debut for the club on April 20, 2002 in a match against the Pittsburgh Riverhounds, where he recorded an assist in a 2-1 loss.
-He featured in an exhibition match against TSV Munich 1860 where he scored the historic winning goal in a 1-0 victory over a Bundesliga club.
+He made his debut for the club on 20 April 2002 in a match against the Pittsburgh Riverhounds, where he recorded an assist in a 2–1 loss.
+He featured in an exhibition match against 1860 Munich where he scored the historic winning goal in a 1–0 victory over a Bundesliga club.
 Throuogout the year the Lynx finished in second place in the inaugural Voyageurs Cup, losing to the Montreal Impact.
 The Lynx struggled early on in the season but then went on six game undefeated streak at home, and only needed one win on the final game of the season to make the playoffs; but the team tied with Atlanta Silverbacks allowing the Charlotte Eagles to clinch the final playoff berth.
-In 2003, he went to South America to sign with Peruvian side Alianza Atlético where he appeared in 3 matches.
+In 2003, he went to South America to sign with Peruvian side Alianza Atlético where he appeared in three matches.